 Under one of our contracts with Thryv, Inc. (formerly known as Dex Media, Inc., successor in interest to Yellowpages.com LLC) ("Thryv"), we generate revenues from our local leads platform to sell call advertising and/or search marketing packages through their existing sales channels, which are then fulfilled by us across our distribution network.
 We are paid account fees and agency fees for our products in the form of a percentage of the cost of every call or click delivered to their advertisers.
 We also have a separate pay-for-call relationship with Thryv, through which we charge an agreed-upon price for qualified calls or leads from our network.
-These agreements expire December 31, 2019.
-The local leads platform agreement provides Thryv flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides Thryv with certain termination rights upon four-months prior notice.
-We expect Thryv may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
+These agreements expire December 31, 2019 and we expect the remaining active accounts to be migrated or to wind down at that time.
+The local leads platform agreement provides Thryv flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides Thrvy with certain termination rights upon four-months prior notice.
+We expect Thrvy may decrease the number of new advertiser accounts with us and may elect to migrate certain active accounts to itself or a third-party provider which would result in fewer small business accounts and related revenues, as well as reduced contribution and profitability.
 Thryv's small business account base utilizing our platform has declined, and to the extent declines occur in their business, their small business accounts may spend fewer dollars on our pay-for-call services.
 We expect Thryv and local leads platform advertisers in future periods will comprise lower total revenues compared to previous periods and Thryv as a percentage of our total revenue may also comprise a smaller percentage of our total revenue.
 We have separate partner reseller agreements with Thryv for pay-for-call and call analytics services.
 It is undetermined whether Thryv's use of these service offerings will continue prospectively at or near current levels or at all.
-Thryv is our largest reseller partner and was responsible for 22% and 20% of our total revenues for the three and six months ended June 30, 2018 and was responsible for 26% of our total revenues for both the three and six months ended June 30, 2019.
+Thryv is our largest reseller partner and was responsible for 25% and 22% of our total revenues for the three and nine months ended September 30, 2018 and was responsible for 29 and 27% of our total revenues for the three and nine months ended September 30, 2019, respectively.
 We also have a separate distribution partner agreement with Thryv.
 It is possible that changes to our relationship and agreements with Thryv may occur and result in a significant reduction in the paid account fees, agency fees, and per call or lead fees that we receive from Thryv.
-There can be no assurance that our business with Thryv in the future will continue at or near current revenue and contrib
+There can be no assurance that our business with Thryv in the future will continue at or near current revenue and contribution levels, that we will be able to renew and extend the contracts set to expire in December 31, 2019, and if renewed, the contracts are likely to be on less favorable terms to us, any of which could have a material adverse effect on our future operating results.